The Tracefy team

 Noah van Kester

-Noah is still studying but uses many of his free hours to help us with a variety of tasks such as processing purchase and sales orders.
+Noah is still studying but uses many of his free hours to help us with a variety of tasks such as processing purchase and sales orders and providing support.

 It is safe to say that despite his age, Noah has already gained a lot of experience in the bicycle industry ☺️.
 His grandfather started a bicycle shop in 1971, which his father later took over.
-Noah could often be found here.
+Noah could often be found here too.